findmypast-oss/agile-trello/readme.md

 - [x] Update age of card after initial load (Steffi)
 - [ ] Display points on card <- **Fix** needs to hide the points in the title.
 (Toby)
 - [ ] Story limit per column highlight with colour e.g. red if over or under limits, orange if on limit
-- [ ] Update card age if it changes 'out of sight' (e.g. checklist is changed in another browser)
+- [ ] Update card age if card changes 'out of sight' (e.g. checklist is changed in another browser)
 - [ ] When changing to another board the Agile Trello stats are not visible/created
 - [ ] Allow selection of 'focus' columns for API heavy features e.g. card age only on backlog/refined/doing/review/done